-Oliver Heath Design was very delighted to put together a multisensory, biophilic installation alongside our knowledge partners Interface, in the drum at University of Manchester for last year’s opening lecture of their Vital Topics series this year on Smart Cities.
+The installation was situated in the drum at University of Manchester for the opening lecture of their Vital Topics series on Smart Cities.

 At Vital Topics, a variety of global business issues are discussed and this preliminary event investigated ‘Smart Cities – Solutions for Tomorrow's World’, focusing on potential infrastructure problems within our growing urban hubs.

 The event included a panel discussion debating the possible impact of technology, communications, infrastructure, energy, sustainability, and health and wellbeing on smart cities.